dev-academy-programme/concepts/testing/cucumber-tests.md

 ### 5. Development

 We can now start developing our features.
-With the features specc'd out developers can estimate their relative complexity.
-The Client or the Product Owner can prioritise the features they would like to developed.
-As development progresses a set of passing cucumber specs provide living documentation on what the software can and cannot do.
+With the features spec'd out, developers can estimate their relative complexity.
+The Client or the Product Owner can prioritise the features they would like developed.
+As development progresses, a set of passing cucumber specs provide living documentation about what the software can and cannot do.

 ### 6. User acceptance tests

-When a feature is complete and its cucumber test passes the development team can deploy the latest version of the app to a staging server.
+When a feature is complete and its cucumber tests pass, the development team can deploy the latest version of the app to a staging server.
 This allows the client to see a live version of the app and provide feedback and clarifications before features go live on production and the development team to conduct user testing.
 Near the end of the release cycle the team and the client may sit down and work through the new features on the staging app and their specs before the features are formally accepted.

 ## Further information

 This document references the following concepts and tools:

-Related Concepts:

   * [Behaviour Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development)
   * [Integration testing](/integration-testing.md)